henshs/MC_radiation_transfer_scattering/README.md

 ## Overview

-This project implements a simple Monte Carlo simulation of radiative transport in a homogeneous scattering medium.
-Radiation packets are emitted from the origin and undergo isotropic scattering as they propagate through the medium.
+This project implements a simple Monte Carlo simulation of particle transport in a homogeneous scattering medium.
+Packets are emitted from the origin and undergo isotropic scattering as they propagate through the medium.
 The simulation tracks the spatial distribution of packets after a large number of scattering events and generates a histogram of their final radial positions.

 The code is written in C++ and serves as a basic demonstration of Monte Carlo methods used in radiation transport, astrophysics, neutrino transport, and diffusion problems.